Welcome to the United Nations

 MYA Resources

 We are deeply grateful to our donors who have made pledges and contributions.
-For historic information on past donor contributions, please visit the MYA page on the UN Peace and Security Data Hub.
+For historical information on past donor contributions, please visit the MYA page on the UN Peace and Security Data Hub.

 Planning, Monitoring and Evaluation

-Accompanying the Strategic Plan is a new Results Framework, that measures our contribution to conflict prevention and sustaining peace through key performance indicators.
-Through mid-year and annual reviews, DPPA will track progress against qualitative and quantitative indicators, which will enable any necessary corrections.
-In addition, the lower level “theories of action” will allow us to articulate more clearly how/why MYA projects are designed and what they will do to affect positive change.
+DPPA’s Results Framework, which accompanies the Strategic Plan, measures our contribution to conflict prevention and sustaining peace through key performance indicators.
+Through mid-year and annual reviews, DPPA tracks progress against qualitative and quantitative indicators, enabling any necessary corrections.
+In addition, the lower level “theories of action” allows us to articulate more clearly why and how Multi-Year Appeal projects are designed and what they will perform to affect positive change.

 DPPA continues to make use of the UN secretariat-wide Enterprise Risk Management approach in project planning, implementation and to monitor risks, finances and results and will continue to demonstrate its strategic and operational value building on the Value-for-Money assessment undertaken in 2020.